ldenti/svbench/scripts/README.md

 # Analyses

 This folder contains all the scripts needed to reproduce the results presented in the manuscript.

-We ran the snakemake pipeline six times: three reference genomes and two HG002 assemblies (HG002 contigs from  HPRC and T2T HG002 haplotypes from GIAB).
-Since we use the same read sample, you can avoid running all read-based callers twice by symbolic linking the "callsets" directory (from one assembly output folder to the other, and then run the snakemake pipeline).
+We ran the snakemake pipeline three times, one per reference genome.

 All the scripts assume `truvari` and `seaborn` to be installed.

-## Single assembly analyses
-These scripts analyze the results obtained from a single assembly.

 #### Assembly-based analysis
 The folder `truth` in the snakemake output directory contains the assembly-based truth sets.
 They can be analyzed using the following commands: